samtaggart/data_threefold_projects_friends/info/projects/money_of_good/money_of_good.md

 ## Mission

-Drive the transition to a new fair and sustainable economy while raising consciousness and well-being through meditation.
+Driving the transition to a new fair and sustainable economy while raising consciousness and well-being through meditation.

  ## Join saving our planet!